saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``False``

-If :conf_minion:`master` is a list of addresses, shuffle them before trying to connect to distribute the minions over all available masters.
+If :conf_minion:`master` is a list of addresses, and :conf_minion`master_type` is set to ``failover`` shuffle them before trying to connect to distribute the minions over all available masters.
 This uses Python's :func:`random.randint <python2:random.randint>` method.

 .. code-block:: yaml